720kb/ndm/README.md

 **Yarn?**

-Yarn is a great tool: we are looking forward to see what happens, also because it is a brand new project and many things could change in the meantime.
+Yarn is a great tool: we are looking forward to seeing what happens, also because it is a brand new project and many things could change in the meantime.
 That said: if you have any idea or suggestion: here you're welcome to share and discuss!

 **Why Mac only?**